squidfunk/mkdocs-material/docs/insiders/index.md

   [^2]:
     Note that $10/month is the minimum amount to become eligible for Insiders.
-    If you sponsor with a lower amount, it's still very much apprecaited, but you won't be granted access to Insiders.
+    If you sponsor with a lower amount, it's still very much appreciated, but you won't be granted access to Insiders.
 Custom amounts of $10+ are also eligible.

   [^3]:
     It's currently not possible to grant access to each member of an